Weistd/C/README.md

 3.need double click the back button to exit the application. designed to pervent the touch of the back button by accident

-4.not only showing the total of cases, active case, recovered cases, and the death cases, also show the the changes number of different data.
+4.not only showing the total of cases, active case, recovered cases, and the death cases, also show the change of number in different data.

-5.
+5.using by using pie chart to give a more direct view of the data

 ## Showcases